Narratives of Female Exhaustion around 1900 and 2000

 New Models of Approaches to Art beyond Criticism

 The project’s objective is to develop ways of approaching formations of meaning that are not guided by the prevailing model of criticism.
-Critical tools developed in the disciplines shall be used in a more cautious and thoughtful way in order to satisfy one’s own experience of art.
+Critical tools developed in the disciplines shall be used in a more cautious and thoughtful way in order to satisfy one’s own experience with art.
 It is about admiring things as a critic, to be driven by curiosity, to give in to surprise – in short: to exceed one’s own knowledge.

 Aristotelian Negotiations